decolab/gec/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under a Creative Commons Attribution-NonCommercial 4.0 International Public License.

 ---